3.1. daScript Virtual Machine¶

 3.1.2.
 Execution Context¶

-which allows the simplest and fastest form of memory management for all of the stateless scripts - just reset the context each frame or each call.
+However, the cost of resetting context (i.e. deallocate all memory) is extremely low, and (depending on memory usage) can be as low as several instructions, which allows the simplest and fastest form of memory management for all of the stateless scripts - just reset the context each frame or each call.
 This basically turns Context heap management into form of ‘bump/stack allocator’, significantly simplifying and optimizing memory management.

-There are certain ways (including code of policies) to ensure that none of the scripts are not using global variables at all, or at least global variables which require heap memory.
+There are certain ways (including code of policies) to ensure that none of the scripts are using global variables at all, or at least global variables which require heap memory.

 Each context can be used only in one thread simultaneously, i.e. for multi-threading you will need one Context for each simultaneously running thread.